Aamina-Khalid/Typing_In_Js/README.md

 }

 This last example hints at why type checking is so important.
 When we start working with larger functions and complex data—especially if that data comes from an outside source like an API—it is vital to ensure the data going into different functionality is the type we expect it to be.

 The techniques showcased here give you more control over data types in your code, and for many applications they will be sufficient.
 However, if you find yourself writing a lot of type checking code, it might be time to switch your project to TypeScript.
 That way, you get all the goodness of JavaScript with strong typing built right in!
-This last example hints at why type checking is so important.
-When we start working with larger functions and complex data—especially if that data comes from an outside source like an API—it is vital to ensure the data going into different functionality is the type we expect it to be.

-The techniques showcased here give you more control over data types in your code, and for many applications they will be sufficient.
-However, if you find yourself writing a lot of type checking code, it might be time to switch your project to TypeScript.
-That way, you get all the goodness of JavaScript with strong typing built right in!# Typing_In_Js